marti-1/notebooks/math/on-completeness.md

 Semantic completeness ($\vDash A \rightarrow~ \vdash A$), states that something is "semantically complete" when all tautologies are theorems.
 For example, Gödel's completeness theorem establishes semantic completeness for first-order logic.

-In addition the book "An Introduction to Mathematical Logic" seems to call semantic completeness as _adequacy_, whilst syntactical completeness as an "informal" or "nontechnical" completeness:
+In addition the book "An Introduction to Mathematical Logic" seems to call semantic completeness as _adequacy_.
+It also makes the following distinctions:

 > The word "complete" has a technical meaning: every formula or its negation is a theorem.
 There is, however, an informal, nontechnical meaning of complete that is used in logic and applies to any formal system $F$.
 Quite generally, a formal system $F$ is complete if everything we want to be a theorem is a theorem.
 For the formal system $P$ (Propositional Logic), we want tautologies to be theorems, so in this nontechnical sense $P$ is complete.